 Treatment for ITP during pregnancy

 If a woman has ITP and becomes pregnant, her platelet count may drop in the third trimester or she may relapse.
 However, treatments such as IVIg or prednisone can be given to raise the platelet count for delivery.
 Some treatments that are used for ITP, particularly those that suppress the immune system (except azathioprine) or stimulate platelet production, are not good options for pregnant women because they could harm the fetus.
 The thrombopoietin mimetics (TPO agents) are not recommended during pregnancy because they can cross the placenta.
+Women should wait up to a year after Rituxan treatments end before becoming pregnant.3 Some studies link prenatal corticosteroids (ex. prednisone) to mental health problems later in the child's life.4

 There is no evidence that a cesarean is safer for the baby in a mother with a low platelet count, so the decision to have a vaginal birth or cesarean should be based on the best method of delivery given the mother’s circumstances.1 Most physicians recommend maintaining a platelet count above 20,000 to 30,000 platelets per microliter throughout pregnancy and above 50,000 near term.
-A higher count between 80,000 and 100,000 per microliter would be required for an epidural anesthesia
+A higher count between 80,000 and 100,000 per microliter would be required for an epidural anesthesia.

 Only a very small percent of babies born to mothers with ITP have low platelets at birth.
 Attempting to measure the platelet count of the fetus carries significant risk, so it is not advised.
 However, it is fine to do a cord blood count after delivery.2